 The account for kids is made up of three distinct features:

-- A specially-designed section in the existing adult Revolut app, allowing parents and guardians to manage their child’s spending
+- A specially-designed section in the existing adult Revolut app, allowing parents and guardians to manage and oversee all their child’s spending

 Today's announcement means that standard or free account holders can now set up a Revolut Junior account for their child - one per account.
 There will also be a €40 top-up limit per month.